 I was still forced to rely on cabin baggage only.
 And my winter packing list was way too long.

-I didn’t want to wear the same clothes over and over again (ugh, gross!).
+I didn’t want to wear the same winter clothes over and over again (ugh, gross!).
 But I also didn’t want to pay extra to bring a larger suitcase.

 Pack the Best Thermal Wear for Winter